 Excessive barking, a frustrating issue that shows the dog is trying to communicate something urgent but hasn’t learned to differentiate what “urgent” really is.
 For example, a bird landing on a windowsill and an intruder breaking in through the window might merit the same level of excited barking, which isn’t exactly useful.
-This can be especially frustrating to pet owners who need peace and quiet while working at home or who have sensitive neighbors and HOAs that may complain to the authorities.
+This can be especially frustrating to new owners who need peace and quiet while working at home or who have sensitive neighbors and HOAs that may complain to the authorities.

 Pulling at the leash, or the “who’s walking who?” phenomenon, can become a major headache.
 It’s often accompanied by general overexcited behaviors like lunging at things, barking at people and dogs, trying to chase cyclists or small animals and refusing to heel.
 At the opposite end of the spectrum, it can manifest as just refusing to walk.
 While this would be unpleasant for anyone to deal with, it can actually result in injury, particularly in children and seniors.
 A Penn Medicine study reported that dog-walking related fractures in older adults rose to 4,396 as of 2017 based on visits to the emergency room.